-And I thought at of all the times in my career when people told me that Twitter should be dismissed as people ‘just talking about their breakfast’.
+It makes me think of all the times in my career when people told me that Twitter should be dismissed as people ‘just talking about their breakfast’.

-It’s that, but so so much more.
+It IS that, but so so much more.

-By the way: Social Media Managers Comms Academy is open for enrolments
+Social Media Managers Comms Academy is open for enrolments

 All at a time that fits around work and home commitments.

 It includes the Social Media Expert Course, which you take at your own pace with 18 short modules that cover:

 • Being a super social media storyteller